jcpeterson421/IT_PRACTICE_LABS/README.md

 # IT Practice Labs Portfolio

-This repository contains hands-on projects and labs to practice and demonstrate skills relevant to IT support, sysadmin, networking, cloud, and cybersecurity roles.
+This repository contains ongoing projects and labs to practice and demonstrate skills relevant to IT support, sysadmin, networking, cloud, and cybersecurity .

 Each lab is organized by day and includes:
 - Objectives and tasks completed